What is Social Prescribing and Why is it Important?

 Research has shown that social isolation not only negatively impacts our mental health but can also take a toll on our physical health.
 This association has piqued the attention of healthcare professionals, leading some to participate in social prescribing.
 Social prescribing is the act of healthcare professionals recommending that their patients put effort into engaging in more social activities, such as reaching out to family members for phone calls, striking up conversations with neighbors, or making coffee dates with friends.

-Stanford Medicine psychiatrist Douglass Noordsy, MD, founder of the Stanford Lifestyle Psychiatry Clinic, often recommends social activities to his patients to improve their mental health.
+Stanford Medicine psychiatrist Douglas Noordsy, MD, founder of the Stanford Lifestyle Psychiatry Clinic, often recommends social activities to his patients to improve their mental health.

 How Do Social Activities Improve Health?